aditya3103/Flight-Delay-Prediction/README.md

 2. Install all dependencies by running: `pip install skfuzz` `pip install numpy` `pip install beautifulsoup4`
 3. Run the python files in the main branch.

-# Name of the Search Algorithm
+# Name of the Search Algorithm (Knowledge Representation)

 BFS and A-Star Search